andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 ## Testing

-Extensive tests, headless where possible, should be developed.
+Extensive automated tests, headless where possible, should be developed.
 These tests should exercise every function, every key binding, ideally every condition that affects the behavior, similarly to [JDK-8314906](https://bugs.openjdk.org/browse/JDK-8314906).

 Two manual test applications are provided - one for RichTextArea (**RichTextAreaDemoApp**) and one for the CodeArea (**CodeAreaDemoApp**).